 Hiking, camping, and water recreation are just a few of the outdoor activities we love.
-We benefit from the physical exercise and seeing natures beauty first hand.
+We benefit from physical exercise and seeing nature's beauty firsthand.
 It is fun and rewarding but there are risks.
-Weather & temperature concerns, injury preparedness and basic survival preparation are important factors everyone should consider as they venture away from home.
-Lets take a moment to look at these outdoor hiking & exploring safety tips to get your summer off in the right direction:
+Weather and temperature concerns, injury preparedness, and basic survival preparation are important factors everyone should consider as they venture away from home.
+Let's take a moment to look at these outdoor hiking and exploring safety tips to get your summer off in the right direction:

-Leaving home and venturing into the great outdoors means no more temperature controlled shelter.
+Leaving home and venturing into the great outdoors means no more temperature-controlled shelter.
 The weather can influence your health.
 Physical exercise or simply being exposed to the elements can become dangerous if we are not prepared.
-Here are several Weather & Temperature concerns you should consider on your next outdoor hiking & exploring trek.
+Here are several weather and temperature concerns you should consider on your next outdoor hiking and exploring trek.

 Hot Temperatures - Warm weather will cause us to sweat.
 This is a normal process our bodies use to help keep us cool.
 Be sure to stay hydrated and bring water and electrolyte replenishments.
 Be prepared to recognize symptoms of heat stroke and how to respond.

-Everyone knows how important it is to protect your skin from the damaging ultraviolet A & B rays from the sun.
+Everyone knows how important it is to protect your skin from the sun's damaging ultraviolet A and B rays.

 Eye Protection - Reflective light from the sun can have harmful effects on your skin and eyes.
-Wear UV rated sun wear for added protection.
+Wear UV-rated sunscreen for added protection.
 We wrote a great article that

-Bring a well equipped first aid kit - Our best outdoor hiking & exploring safety tip is to bring supplies appropriate to the types of injury risks.
-For example, if you are going backpacking, consider including Benadryl, sing relief wipes, bandages for cuts and scrapes, burn gel for campfire burns or bad sunburn and all of the other basic first aid supplies you would normally keep.
+Bring a well-equipped first aid kit - Our best outdoor hiking and exploring safety tip is to bring supplies appropriate to the types of injury risks.
+For example, if you are going backpacking, consider including Benadryl, sting relief wipes, bandages for cuts and scrapes, burn gel for campfire burns or bad sunburn, and all of the other basic first aid supplies you would normally keep.

 Let others know where you will be - Be sure to have a way to communicate and call for help if necessary and always tell someone close to you where you will be adventuring so you can be located in case of an emergency.

-Most won't be doing any extreme outdoor hiking & exploring but it is important to be prepared for an unexpected survival situation.
+Most won't be doing any extreme outdoor hiking and exploring but it is important to be prepared for an unexpected survival situation.

-Basic survival supplies - Food, water, light, communication, shelter & warmth are all elements to consider when you might be stranded.
-There are basic survival kits prepared as grab and go or adventuring type kits.
+Basic survival supplies - Food, water, light, communication, shelter, and warmth are all elements to consider when you might be stranded.
+There are basic survival kits prepared as grab-and-go or adventuring-type kits.
 If for some reason you get stranded, these supplies could save your life.
 Consider your risks and plan appropriately.

-Enjoy nature's beauty this summer as you have fun outdoor hiking & exploring.
-With a little preparation you can protect yourself for the unexpected.
+Enjoy nature's beauty this summer as you have fun outdoor hiking and exploring.
+With a little preparation, you can protect yourself from the unexpected.